edgedb/edgedb/docs/clients/http/protocol.rst

 - ``variables``- contains a JSON object where the keys are the parameter names from the query and the values are the arguments to be used in this execution of the query.
+- ``globals``- contains a JSON object where the keys are the fully qualified global names and the values are the desired values for those globals.

 The protocol supports HTTP Keep-Alive.